 Child Passenger Safety

-For the safety of our athletes and further prevention of concussions, effective September 1st, 2011 a new law in Minnesota has required all coaches and officials (public and private) to be trained in identifying concussions.
+For the safety of our athletes and further prevention of concussions, since Sept.
+1, 2011, a Minnesota law has required all coaches and officials (public and private) to be trained in identifying concussions.
 In order to accommodate the regulations of the State, the Centers for Disease Control has created a prevention tool called Heads Up.
 The program was developed to identify and educate our athletes, parents and coaches on Concussions in Youth Sports.
 The program provides online training for coaches, as well as a number of printable resources for athletes and their parents.
 Please take the time to thoroughly review this information so athletes who experience a concussion can be managed appropriately and return to play safely.

 Learn more about how to recognize and treat a concussion